rackerlabs/rackspace-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-installing-vsftpd.md

 ### Access your server through FTP

 Use one of the following methods to access the server.

 #### Using a browser

-Enter the name of your FTP site into a browser address bar, as shown in the following screenshot and supply the login credentials when prompted.
+Enter the name of your FTP site into a browser address bar, as shown in the following screenshot, and supply the login credentials when prompted.

 <img src="{% asset_path cloud-servers/rackspace-cloud-essentials-centos-installing-vsftpd/ftp.png %}" width="538" height="73" />